States With Flat Income Tax Rates for 2019

-Giving up 5 percent of $100,000 in income leaves plenty of money for fixed-cost necessaries like a gallon of milk, but 5 percent of $10,000 might put that milk out of reach.
+Giving up 5 percent of $100,000 in income leaves plenty of money for fixed-cost necessaries such as a gallon of milk, but 5 percent of $10,000 might put a necessity out of reach.
 The argument is that this forces more low-income residents toward public assistance to make ends meet.

 As for the middle class, opponents say that the flat tax can also negatively affect them, and by extension, the economy, because it doesn't really encourage investing or saving toward retirement through tax breaks.

-That said, the tax rate in flat tax states doesn't always apply to unearned income like interest from investments and capital gains from the sale of assets.
+That said, the tax rate in flat tax states doesn't always apply to unearned income such as interest from investments and capital gains from the sale of assets.
 Taxpayers who can afford to invest and make their money grow can still realize these profits tax-free at the state level.

 A Comparison of Flat Tax States

-- Massachusetts: 5.1%.
-The flat tax rate in Massachusetts has held steady for a few years.
-There's no standard deduction, but personal exemptions are somewhat generous at $4,400 for single taxpayers, double that for married taxpayers filing joint returns.
-Unfortunately, there's only a $1,000 exemption for each of your dependents.
+- Massachusetts: 5.05 percent.
+There's no standard deduction, but personal exemptions are somewhat generous at $4,400 for single taxpayers, twice that amount for married taxpayers filing joint returns.
+Unfortunately, there's only a $1,000 exemption for dependents.

-- North Carolina: 5.499%.
+- North Carolina: 5.25 percent.
 North Carolina collects the highest rate among all flat tax states.
 This state enacted its system in 2014 and eliminated its earned income tax credit and personal exemptions at the same time, as well as deductions for medical expenses, retirement contributions, child care, and college 529 plans.
-Personal exemptions have been added back into the tax code as of 2017: $8,750 for single filers and $17,500 for married couples filing jointly.
-There are, however, still no exemptions for dependents.
+For standard deductions, individuals who are single can claim $10,000, while those who are married can claim twice that amount.

-- Pennsylvania: 3.07%.
-The rate here is the lowest among flat tax states.
-Pennsylvania law does not recognize tax exemptions for individuals or their dependents.
+- Pennsylvania: 3.07 percent.
+This rate is the lowest among flat tax states.
+Pennsylvania law does not recognize tax exemptions or standard deductions for individuals or their dependents.

-- Utah: 5%.
-Although the state does not technically have a standard deduction, it does offer a nonrefundable tax credit equal to 6% of your federal deduction, and it also allows personal exemptions.
+- Utah: 4.95 percent.
+Although the state does not technically have a standard deduction, it does offer a nonrefundable tax credit equal to 6 percent of your federal deduction, and it also allows personal exemptions.